myminseok/pivotal-docs/greenplum/index.md

-Guide to using greenplum for k8s provisioned with PKS on vsphere.
+Guide to using greenplum for k8s provisioned with Pivotal Container Service on vsphere.
 # Demo
 After following this doc, you will be able to use greenplum like this.
 [![greenplum on K8S](/greenplum/demo-video.png)](https://www.youtube.com/watch?v=U5B0PTRBpZ0)